jpaulm/javafbp-websockets/README.md

 ![output](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/Output.png "Run output")

 (`Server` and `chat1` have been prepended to the output to show visually where the data comes from and which client the data has to be sent back to.)

+Note: if your browser gives you a message saying it does not support Websockets, try using Chrome.

+On your DOS console, or in Eclipse, you will see some trace output, depending on the setting you choose for `SLF4J` (see below).

 Now click on `Stop WS`, and the application will close down.